spindlymist/spindlymist.github.io/content/projects/rubiks-cube/index.md

 [[extra.screenshots]]
 file = "rubiks.png"
-alt = "A screenshot of a webpage featuring a depiction of a Rubik's cube.
-The cube is shown from a pseudo-isometric perspective and has been scrambled into a regular checkboard pattern, with one face blue and green, one red and orange, and one yellow and white.
-In the upper left corner, there are instructions for interacting with the cube.
-On the right side, there are 12 buttons for rotating each face clockwise and counterclockwise." caption = "The cube scrambled into a checkerboard pattern."
+alt = "A simplified depiction of a Rubik's cube with 3 visible faces.
+The cube has been scrambled into a regular checkboard pattern.
+There are buttons for rotating each face." caption = "The cube scrambled into a checkerboard pattern."

 [[extra.tech_groups]]